1.3.1 A first approach (example)

 [image of music]

 Works as expected, fine!
 Note the use of #{ … #}: Within this Scheme construction, we can use LilyPond syntax, and the function’s arguments (like x-val) are properly expanded.
-See section LilyPond code blocks.
+See LilyPond code blocks.

 5. The finished code